Motion-Plane-Adaptive Inter Prediction in 360-Degree Video Coding: Background and Related Work

-In order to provide context for the novel MPA, we briefly introduce classical translational inter prediction first.
-It is a crucial component of any modern hybrid video codec, where the term hybrid refers to a combination of predictive and transform-based coding.
+Inter prediction is a crucial component of any modern hybrid video codec, where the term hybrid refers to a combination of predictive and transform-based coding.
 Typically, the current frame \mbox{$\vec{I}_\text{cur} \in \mathbb{R}^{U\times V}$} of size $U \times V$ pixels to be coded is subdivided into individual blocks $\vec{B}_\text{cur} \in \mathbb{R}^{M\times N}$ of size $M \times N$ pixels and each block is coded individually.
 In a first step, a prediction $\vec{B}_\text{pred} \in \mathbb{R}^{M\times N}$ is formed for each block based on its causal spatial and temporal neighborhood.
 Most video codecs allow either intra (spatial) or inter (temporal) prediction for a given block.

 In a second step, the residual signal $\vec{B}_\text{res} \in \mathbb{R}^{M\times N}$ between the predicted block $\vec{B}_\text{pred}$ and the actual block $\vec{B}_\text{cur}$

 is converted to a transform domain and the resulting signal is quantized and entropy coded~\cite{Wiegand2003, Sullivan2012, Bross2021a}.